 Here my 3-year-old decides to "help" me with my tutorial …

 … and settles in for a snack.
-Stay tuned for an upcoming pictorial on how to do side-lying nursing!
+To get more sleep, also enjoy my pictorial on how to do side-lying nursing!

 A big thanks to the patient Sam for being our photographer, and to our building's window cleaners who let in so much more natural light today!